How do vision-eyesight and color perception develop?

 How Does Sight Happen?

 To be viewed and observed by the eye, an item must either be a light source or be lighted by light.
 When gazing at an item, the light reflected from the object strikes the transparent layer of the eye and is also refracted.
-In contrast, light rays refracted by the transparent layer reach the pupil.

-there are many regions for vision event in the eye
+There are many regions for vision event in the eye

-• During the visual event, the light rays reflected from the objects first reach the cornea, and from there they are collected in the pupil.
+- During the visual event, the light rays reflected from the objects first reach the cornea, and from there they are collected in the pupil.

-• After passing through the pupil, the light reaches the lens.
+- After passing through the pupil, the light reaches the lens.

-• Light rays undergo a second round of refraction in the lens before passing through the vitreous body and striking the yellow stain on the retina.
+- Light rays undergo a second round of refraction in the lens before passing through the vitreous body and striking the yellow stain on the retina.
 In the yellow area, the picture is inverted.

-• The sensory receptors in the yellow spot sense the reverse picture created in the brain, and the brain and nerves are transported to the visual center.
+- The sensory receptors in the yellow spot sense the reverse picture created in the brain, and the brain and nerves are transported to the visual center.

-• In the visual center of the brain, the inverted picture is perceived correctly, resulting in the occurrence of the vision event.
+- In the visual center of the brain, the inverted picture is perceived correctly, resulting in the occurrence of the vision event.

 How does the human eye see colors?